Services | Events | Rotas | History | Location | Contacts

 Children’s work is of particular importance.
 We have 13 children aged between 5 and 17 who regularly attend on a Sunday at our monthly family service or our twice a month Sunday squad groups.
 There are also mid-week monthly meetings; ‘Little Fishes’ for the 0–7-year-olds and parents (5 families); ‘Big Fishes’ for 7-11 year olds (8 children) and The Net for those over 11 (10 children).
 The church also organises a Good Friday Holiday Club and a Light Party at Halloween.
 During the pandemic we have been sending a monthly craft bag and recorded session to all under 11’s and having zoom chat / quiz sessions with those over 11.

-Refurbishment over recent years has provided a disabled toilet, and a new hospitality unit at the west end.
+Refurbishment over recent years has provided a disabled toilet and a new hospitality unit at the west end.
 We have just completed a project to convert the area in the bell tower over the toilets into an ‘Upper Room’.
 This was originally conceived as an area where our young people could meet on a Sunday Morning – but will have many other uses.
 Under pew heating was fitted in 2017 and a new handrail along the path to the church was installed in 2018.
-The font has been reset to its original location near the west entrance and lighting changed to more eco-friendly LED lighting.
+The lighting has been changed to more eco-friendly LED lighting.
+The windows on the north and west side of the upper room were re-leaded and the cracked glass replaced in 2022.
+A new altar frontal designed by Sophie Hacker has recently been installed.
+Wildlife areas have been created in the churchyard in the last couple of years.

 Under the strapline “St Mary’s In The Community” the church runs a Coffee Shop in the village hall one morning a week.
 This has proved very popular and has met a real need within the village.
 Average attendance is 30 plus each week.
 Many of those who come have little or no connection with the church, and there is a real opportunity to get to know these people better – and how we can best serve them.
 For a number of years income generated by the Coffee Shop has funded the purchase of Bibles for each Year 3 child at Alderbury and West Grimstead school.

-The Parish has strong ecumenical links with the local Roman Catholic Church (sharing evening worship once a month) and also close co-operation with local members of the Methodist Church.
+The Parish has ecumenical links with the local Roman Catholic Chapel and also close co-operation with local members of the Methodist Church.

 On the first Sunday of the month a Café style church service is held in the village hall.
 This is open to all and is well attended.
 Different groups within the church community lead these services.
-The second Sunday of the month is generally an All-Age communion, and the third Sunday is a Family Service, which is lay led.
-PowerPoint is used most months at the Family Service and there is a small music group instead of the organ.
+The second Sunday of the month is generally an All-Age communion.
+The third Sunday is an All-Age Service, which is lay led with the support of a small music group.
 The fourth Sunday is a Healing communion with the laying on of hands.
 There is a robed choir of ten which is augmented to 20 for special Services.
-During the recent lockdowns the Choir provided ‘virtual’ recordings of hymns and worship songs to augment the on-line services and provided a full Carol Service for last Christmas.
+During the recent lockdowns the Choir provided ‘virtual’ recordings of hymns and worship songs to augment the on-line services.
 There is an active lay ministry, with intercessions, administering the chalice, and laying on of hands at healing services undertaken by lay people.
 Those that have completed the Lay Worship Leaders training also take services.
 There is a mid-week Communion each Wednesday in the small church hall at Whaddon.

 There are currently three House Groups, two of which are ecumenical.
 One meets weekly, and the others twice a month.
 There are also three prayer groups: a Julian group, a Healing group, and a group that prays specifically for the life of the village.

-There is one Licensed Lay Worker, six Lay Pastoral Assistants and two Lay Worship Leaders in the congregation.
+There are four Lay Pastoral Assistants and two Lay Worship Leaders in the congregation.
 We also have 2 retired ministers who have Permission To Officiate.

 The Lay Pastoral Assistants provide pastoral care for individuals, families and groups within the church and neighbourhood, and meet regularly with the incumbent.
 At St Mary’s, a pastoral network system is in place providing oversight of members of the congregation and is regularly monitored for any concerns.
 This network has been especially valuable during the pandemic and times of lockdown.

-Our building work and renovations is overseen by one of the Wardens, and we have an active Lay Chair to the PCC.
-The St Mary’s Safeguarding Officer also provides this function for the whole team.
+Our building work and renovations are overseen by one of the Wardens and we have an active Lay Chair to the PCC.

 The church sponsors a number of activities and organisations under the strapline “St. Mary’s In The Community”: